pulumi/workshops/aws-advanced-cicd/README.md

 ### 📚 I. Concepts

-**Dynamic Credentials** Unlike static credentials, which remain constant over time, dynamic credentials are generated on-the-fly and have a short validity period, enhancing security by reducing the risk of unauthorized access from credential theft or misuse.
+**Dynamic Credentials**: Unlike static credentials, which remain constant over time, dynamic credentials are generated on the fly and have a short validity period, enhancing security by reducing the risk of unauthorized access from credential theft or misuse.
 It also eliminates the need for developers to manage the lifecycle of individual access keys for instances.

-**OID*C** OpenID Connect (OIDC) is an authentication protocol built on top of the OAuth 2.0 framework. enables clients to authenticate users with a high degree of confidence while supporting single sign-on (SSO) and other identity-related functionalities such.
+**OIDC**:  OpenID Connect (OIDC) is an authentication protocol built on top of the OAuth 2.0 framework. enables clients to authenticate users with a high degree of confidence while supporting single sign-on (SSO) and other identity-related functionalities.

-**Pulumi ESC** Pulumi ESC enables you to define Environments, which contain collections of secrets and configuration.
-Each Environment can be composed from multiple environments.
+**Pulumi ESC**: Pulumi ESC enables you to define Environments, which contain collections of secrets and configurations.
+Each Environment can be composed of multiple environments.
 An Environment may be used to store dynamic credentials from an OIDC IdP such as Pulumi Cloud to connect to your AWS.

 ### 🎬 I. Steps

 <details>
 <summary> ✅ Clone the Getting Started workshop solution </summary>

+Presenter: Do this step beforehand and go over what you have in the repo.

 ```bash
 # !!!
 Update the owner value to your GitHub handle